pgEdge/cli/cli/README.md

 ```
 create   - Create an n-node local cluster
 destroy  - Stop and then nuke a local cluster
-command  - Run an (nc) command on one or all nodes of the local cluster
+command  - Run `nodectl` command on one or all nodes of the local cluster
 ```

 ## Options